Personal Academic Tutor

 lecturer helping student in front of laptop

-Before you arrive, you will be allocated a Personal Academic Tutor (PAT) who will be a member of staff in your academic department.
-Your PAT will provide you with academic advice and guidance, will be your formal attendance contact, and will monitor your progress for the duration of your programme of study.
+Before you arrive, you will be allocated a Personal Academic Tutor (PAT) who will be a member of staff in your Division.
+Your PAT will provide you with academic advice and guidance, will be your formal attendance contact, and will monitor your academic progress for the duration of your course.

-Details of who your PAT is can be found on the University App in the “Me" tab and on Moodle.
+Details of who your PAT is can be found on the University App and on Moodle.
 Please note, you must have completed online enrolment in order to access Moodle.

 Role of the PAT